xlladdins/xll/docs/Excel4MacrosH-P.md

   - > To determine what cell had data entered into it, use a CALLER
     > function in the macro specified by macro\_text.

->
+> &nbsp;

 **Related Functions**

-ENTER.DATA   Turns Data Entry mode on or off
+ENTER.DATA&nbsp;&nbsp;&nbsp;Turns Data Entry mode on or off

-ON.RECALC   Runs a macro when a workbook is recalculated
+ON.RECALC&nbsp;&nbsp;&nbsp;Runs a macro when a workbook is recalculated

 Return to [top](#H)